 The screened wastewater is pumped into aerated grit tanks for grit removal.
 The settled grit is removed for disposal at a landfill.

-After passing through the aerated grit tanks, the wastewater flows through pipes and then enters the rectangular underground primary settling tanks where some of the solid material in the wastewater is removed.
+After passing through the aerated grit tanks, the wastewater flows through pipes and then enters the rectangular underground primary settling tanks where additional solid material in the wastewater is removed.

-The settled wastewater then flows into the rectangular high-purity oxygen reactors.
+The settled wastewater then flows into rectangular high-purity oxygen reactors.

 The high-purity oxygen generation system supplies oxygen to the reactors by stripping nitrogen from compressed air to concentrate the oxygen.
 Alternatively supplemental liquid oxygen can be added.
-The reactors use biological organisms (activated sludge).
-The biological organism sludge consumes the organic matter in the wastewater, breaking it down to carbon dioxide and water.
+The reactors use biological organisms to consume the organic matter in the wastewater, breaking it down to carbon dioxide and water.

-A portion of the settled solids – called return-activated sludge – is removed, and the flow is pumped back to the high-purity oxygen reactors to maintain the biology of the system.
-The remaining solids – referred to as waste-activated sludge – are collected and pumped to the operations building for further processing.
+A portion of these settled solids – called Return Activated Sludge (RAS) – is removed, and the flow is pumped back to the high-purity oxygen reactors to maintain the biology of the system.
+The remaining solids – referred to as Waste Activated Sludge (WAS) – are collected and pumped to the operations building for further processing.

 Then, de-chlorination occurs through adding sodium bisulfite to reduce the residual chlorine as it flows out of the chlorine contact tanks.
 This protects sensitive aquatic species and other environmental hazards.